Puppy-Proofing Your Home: Safety Tips

 Stairs

-Stairs can be hazardous for both young puppies and older .
+Stairs can be hazardous for both young puppies and older dogs.
 If you have stairs in your home, consider installing baby gates at the top and bottom to prevent your puppy from climbing or falling down them.
 Supervise your puppy closely when they are on the stairs to ensure they are safe and supported.
 Additionally, ensure that any rugs or mats on the stairs are securely fastened to prevent slipping or tripping hazards.

 Puppies are enthusiastic explorers and may try to jump onto or off of furniture, which can lead to falls and injuries.
 To prevent this, consider using furniture protectors or barriers to block access to higher surfaces.
 Ensure that any furniture your puppy can access is stable and won't tip over if they jump or climb on it.